tammyhartline/tammyhartline.github.io/index.md

 The successful deployment to the Render server demonstrates the ability to transition the application from a local development environment to a production-ready platform.
 This enhancement improves the overall accessibility and usability of the application, making it more user-friendly and suitable for real-world use cases.

 In conclusion, the enhancements made to the animal\_shelter.py and app.py files of the capstone project showcase a comprehensive proficiency in software engineering and design, algorithms and data structures, and databases.
 These improvements, along with the successful deployment to a live Render server, have optimized the overall program, ensuring its reliability, security, and efficiency for the end-users.
 The **significant** reduction in build and deployment time and the transition to a production-ready platform are testaments to the effectiveness of these comprehensive enhancements.
-To view the result of all enhancements made to the program, and to interact with application, please visit [https://tammyhartlinecapstone.onrender.com](https://tammyhartlinecapstone.onrender.com/)

 <img src="/proofop3.png">